itsuki-kb/TIL/markdown/markdown_cheatsheet.md

 # Quotation
   > Normal Quotation
   >> Nested Quotation
->  > Without " ", go to the next line when I change line.
->  > Like this, here I did't add double spaces at the end of the line above, but each sentence is displayed separatly.
->  > "However, if I put the whole sentence in double quotations,
->  > even if I go to the next line, sentences will be displayed on the same line."
+  > In order to start a new line, just add double spaces

 # Word Defition
   <dl>